This article is all about trade marks – What are they? Why do we need them? How do they work?

 After you make the initial application, the entire process for registering a trade mark can take several months.

-It depends on how complex your trade mark is, but it can take around 8 months for it to go through examination, advertisement and registration processes.
+It depends on how complex your trade mark is, but it can take at least 7.5 months for it to go through examination, advertisement and registration processes.

 It’s quite a long process, so it’s a good idea to get started as soon as possible.